1. Concepts

 This explicitly acknowledges that implementations might have additional restrictions.
 For instance, anonymized traffic might not be possible to some hosts, such as those that are not publicly routable and those that have traffic advice declining private prefetch traffic. -

-Append request to prefetchRecord’s redirect chain.
+Append a new exchange record whose request is request and response is null to prefetchRecord’s redirect chain.

 -